harness/developer-hub/release-notes/continuous-delivery.md

 - You can now deploy your artifacts to Google Cloud Run.
 For more information, go to Harness [Google Cloud Run Deployments](/docs/continuous-delivery/deploy-srv-diff-platforms/google-cloud-functions/google-cloud-run/).
 This feature is behind a feature flag `CDS_GOOGLE_CLOUD_RUN`.
 Please contact [Harness support](mailto:support@harness.io) to enable this feature.
 (CDS-36357)

 - You can now deploy using Azure Functions enabling you to automate and manage serverless function deployments to Azure with ease.
-For more information, go to Harness [Azure Functions deployments](/docs/continuous-delivery/deploy-srv-diff-platforms/azure/azure-function-tutorial/).(CDS-51900)
+For more information, go to Harness [Azure Functions deployments](/docs/continuous-delivery/deploy-srv-diff-platforms/azure/azure-function-tutorial/).
+This feature is behind a feature flag `CDS_AZURE_FUNCTION`.
+Please contact [Harness support](mailto:support@harness.io) to enable this feature.
+(CDS-51900)

 - Previously, GitOps steps like UpdateReleaseRepo, MergePR, and RevertPR were delayed due to locking on the tokenRef to prevent GitHub rate limits.
 A new Disable `Git Restraint` option now allows users to bypass this locking for faster execution.
 (CDS-101882, ZD-71430,72936)